Alternative · Universal AI employee (enterprise)

 Where Ema falls short

-- The product is configured, not hired.
-The buyer's job is still to define the personas, the workflows, and the trust rules — Ema is a platform; Fidelic is a roster of agents who've already been shaped.
+- The product is set up, not hired.
+The buyer's job is still to define the personas, the workflows, and the trust rules — Ema is a platform; FidelicAI is a roster of agents who've already been shaped.

-- Configuration time is real.
+- Setup time is real.
 "Universal AI employee" means the customer team owns shaping the agent; that's appropriate for an enterprise IT org and overkill for a hiring manager who wants the work done by Monday.

 - The buyer learns very little about how the agent is gated until they're inside a procurement cycle.